What is a UV Light For Furnace?

 Talk To Your Local Carrier Dealer About UV Light For Furnace Options

-Frequently Asked Questions About Furnace UV Lights
+Frequently Asked Questions About UV Light For Furnace

 Disadvantages of UV lights in furnaces include initial costs and ongoing maintenance, such as regular bulb replacements.
 They primarily target microorganisms, not dust or allergens.